XhinLiang/xhinliang.com/resume/en.md

   : Understand mobile and web development, mastered the ability to troubleshoot issues from interface to database.

 * Project Management
-  : Well Capable in project management with strong sense of responsibility, skilled at writing and communicating.
+  : Well capable in project management with strong sense of responsibility, skilled at writing and communicating.

 -------